-SenseAble Programs are offered in partnership with local businesses and organizations in the Greater Capital Region, New York.
+We’ve designed a variety of SenseAble Programs in partnership with local businesses and organizations in the Greater Capital Region, New York.
 Staff members from the Autism Society recommend modifications to make different experiences more sensory-friendly.
-We also provide training and one of our expert staff members to recognize and assist the needs of individuals at the event.
+We also provide training and an expert staff member onsite to recognize and assist the needs of individuals at the event.
 It is our mission to make experiences in our community more accessible to people on the autism spectrum and their families.